 Time advantages result from separate routes, intelligent priority circuits at traffic lights and intersection-free crossings.
 Completely independent routes such as the construction of subways are the most efficient but also the most expensive solution.

 Of course, we take accessibility into account when planning.
 High capacity utilisation and profitability are also relevant success factors.
 An optimal result benefits the society and the environment!

 Mobility master planning

-Signalling and safety systems, overhead contact lines and power systems
+Signaling and safety technology, overhead line and power supply

-Management systems (RBL or ITCS), user information systems
+Operations control systems (RBL or ITCS), passenger information systems